wilseypa/desMetrics/doc/planning.md

 #### Event Chains

-**This has all completely changed and needs to be updated**

 An event chain is the number of events in an LP that could be executed as a group.
 That is, let t be the timestamp of a simulation cycle, how many events in the list of events for that LP have (i) send times less than t, (ii) receive times equal or greater than t, and (iii) that have not already been computed as part of an event chain (global chains are all events, local chains are only events that were sent by this LP).
-Once a chain has been identified, the next event chain to be examined begins at the next event follwing the last in the current chain (the simultaneous computation of local and remote event chains may prove difficult and may need to be done in separate passes over the data).
+Once a chain has been identified, the next event chain to be examined begins at the next event following the last in the current chain (the simultaneous computation of local and remote event chains may prove difficult and may need to be done in separate passes over the data).